 The Publishing Compound Model

 The mechanism through which consistency compounds works through three distinct effects.
 I think of these together as the Publishing Compound Model.
+They are worth separating because they compound on different timescales and through different channels — and conflating them is how the quality-first argument hides its weakest assumption.

 Discovery accumulation is the first effect.
 Each piece of published work creates a new surface for potential readers to find you.
 This is not primarily algorithmic — it is structural.
 A body of work with forty pieces in it contains forty entry points.
 A potential reader searching for something related to your area of thinking has forty chances to find something you wrote.
 A body of work with eight pieces has eight chances.
 The more you have published, the more likely it is that the reader who would benefit from your thinking actually encounters it.

 The accumulation effect compounds because older pieces continue to accumulate discovery over time.
 A piece published three years ago that ranks well in search still generates first encounters today.
 A piece published last month does not yet have that history.
 Consistent publication builds a body of accumulated surface area that pays compounding dividends in discovery — and the accumulation starts small, slow, and invisible before it becomes substantial.
+This is the part that breaks most people's resolve.
+The early surface area produces almost nothing measurable, which reads as evidence that the effort is not working, precisely during the period when the only honest interpretation is that the curve has not turned yet.

 Reader expectation is the second effect.
 Regular readers of your work develop an expectation of when and how often to expect new material.
 This expectation is more valuable than it sounds.
 A reader who has come to expect something from you on a regular basis will notice its absence.
 They have created a small slot in their attention for your work.
 Consistency fills that slot and keeps it active.
 Inconsistency — publishing in bursts followed by long gaps — does not build the same kind of habitual readership because there is no pattern to anchor the habit.